 At the beginning of 2008, pundits started to predict that the property bubble was about to burst.
 Demand was expected to exceed supply, especially in regard to apartments.
 Rumors that many construction projects were being put on hold began to circulate.
 Expecting prices to fall, many people began to offload properties.

 Despite this, the picture remained positive until the Fall of 2008 when the global financial crisis finally hit Dubai.
 As confidence in the market started to waiver, prices of higher-end properties began to plummet.
 Falls of 30%-50% in rental and purchase prices occurred in areas such as the Arabian Ranches and the Palm.
-Indeed, many people who bought property as a way to make a quick buck found that they were left holding the parcel when the music stopped.
+Indeed, many people who bought the property as a way to make a quick buck found that they were left holding the parcel when the music stopped.
 Those people experienced quite significant levels of negative equity and many found that rental income did not cover mortgage payments.
 Other people who invested in off-plan properties had to face the fact that the property would never be built.

 Although some recovery has been seen since then, house prices remain low.
 For those currently looking for accommodation, the market is in their favor and finding a property is relatively cheap and easy.
 The only problem for those wanting to purchase is that mortgages are more expensive and harder to find.